 The most recognized fly of them all, the woolly bugger represents a streamer - in other words, not a "fly" per se, but rather a baitfish.
 It can resemble a leech, or a larva-type creature moving about the streambed.
 The most common woolly buggers are tied in earth tones; however, hot colors seem to work when nothing else does.
 The use of flash in the tail is also popular.
 This is a must-have fly.

 One of the reasons the woolly bugger has become so successful is its simplicity.
 Only basic materials and knowledge of fly tying are required to tie any number of bugger variations.
-Watch this video for instructions on tying this classic fly.

 Visit our next section to learn more about fly line mending.